 What more could you possibly want, than a 21 km stretch of beach?
 The western coast of this island fits the brief, masses of space to walk and unwind, with a host of different dune crossings from which to arrive on the beach.
 Each one has its own unique vibe, be that family-friendly, nature-lovers or sporty spice.
-There is a useful council-provided map of all the different beaches.
+On the Opschouwenduiveland site, you can find lots of practical information about the beaches and a useful map showing all the different types of beach

 South coast: nature, nature, nature

 The dikes on the Schouwen-Duiveland south coast are prime viewing spots for the Oosterschelde National Park.
 Porpoises flock here, you might even get a peep at them, though the birds are a sure thing – bring your binoculars, hey, if you’re gonna gaze upon these mud flats.
 Do a 180, and turn your attention inland, where the ‘Plan Tureluur’ unites a plethora of nature reserves, with polders and inlets galore.
 There are ten birds for each hand, here, of every stripe and feather.
 Viewing towers and lookout points make for some stellar birdwatching.